John Kelley (ice hockey): Career

 In addition to the National Championship and his Beanpot wins Kelley also racked up an impressive amount of accolades including: eight New England Championships, nine appearances in the ECAC Division I playoffs, one ECAC playoff title and nine NCAA Tournament appearances.
 Kelley won the Spencer Penrose Award as College Hockey's Coach of the Year in 1959 and 1972.
 His success at BC earned him the nickname "Dean of American College Hockey Coaches".

 In a February 23, 1972 game against rival Boston University Kelley earned his 500th win making him the first NCAA Division-I men's hockey coach to reach that mark.
 For his career Kelley posted a record of 501-243-15 in his 36-year career.
-His 501 wins would remain a school record until current coach Jerry York, who played for Kelley from 1963 to 1967, passed him in 2014.
-Kelley had spent most 41 of the first 47 years of his adult life on the Heights as either a player or coach.
+His 501 wins would remain a school record until Jerry York, who played for Kelley from 1963 to 1967, passed him in 2014.
+Kelley spent most of the first 47 years of his adult life on the Heights as either a player or coach.

 In 1970 Kelley was inducted into the Boston College Varsity Club Athletic Hall of Fame.
 Two years later, in 1972, Kelley received the Lester Patrick Trophy for his contribution to hockey in the United States, not only for his accomplishments on the ice but also because he steadfastly refused to recruit players from Canada.
 Kelley felt recruiting Canadians would deprive Americans of a chance to develop their hockey potential.
 In 1974 Kelley be inducted in the United States Hockey Hall of Fame.

 On April 10, 1986, following a long bout with an illness, John "Snooks" Kelley died.
 He was 78 years old.